elladuffy17/htb-ai-agent/README.md

     ```
     - Configure Key-Based Authentication between VM and host machine:
         1. Generate a SSH Key Pair on host machine: `ssh-keygen -t rsa`
         _Note_: Take note of the passphrase you entered.
+        2. Ensured ~/.ssh/id_rsa has correct permissions: `chmod 600 ~/.ssh/id_rsa`
-        2. Copy the Public Key to the VM: `ssh-copy-id -i ~/.ssh/id_rsa.pub user@<your-vm-ip>`
+        3. Copy the Public Key to the VM: `ssh-copy-id -i ~/.ssh/id_rsa.pub user@<your-vm-ip>`
-        3. Configure the VM to Allow Key-Based Authentication:
+        4. Configure the VM to Allow Key-Based Authentication:
             - On the VM, edit the SSH configuration file: `sudo nano /etc/ssh/sshd_config`
             - Find the line that says **PasswordAuthentication** and change its value to no.
              - Save the file and restart the SSH service: `sudo systemctl restart ssh`